Official Website for Rabbi Yitz Miller, Penicillin for Injustice & Wicked Awesome Dad

 Trading an MBA for the loftier aspirations of Seminary, Rabbi Yitzhak earned a U.S. House of Representatives Certificate of Special Congressional Recognition “For Outstanding and Invaluable Service to the Silicon Valley Community,” reflecting his development leading to the South Valley’s first “Brick-and-Mortar Jewish Institution,” three consecutive Belin National Outreach Awards, co-founding South Silicon Valley’s first Interfaith Clergy Council, and multiple community Jewish architectural study tours to Eastern Europe, Ukraine, Egypt, Jordan and Israel.
 Rabbi Yitzi’s “Rockin’ Shabbos” services earned him the nickname “The Rabbi of Sax,” inspiring the work of a local Jewish sculptor.

 Welcoming Jacob into the world and expanding from the congregational rabbinate, Rabbi Yitzi founded NY Times-featured “CyberJudaism” a decade before COVID would make “ShulCasting©” a ubiquitous reality.
-His counseling skills, honed at UCLA and Stanford Medical centers, precipitated Yitz’s “Masterfully Discern a Man’s Integrity” programs.
+His counseling skills, honed as a chaplain at UCLA and Stanford Medical centers, precipitated Yitz’s “Masterfully Discern a Man’s Integrity” programs as female clients asked for his support “learning to re-trust men.”

-As organizational Judaism assimilated online learning, Yitz turned his moral grandeur to the intersection of Jewish Values, Civil Rights, and American Democracy, earning a Constitutional Law Degree, cum laude, mentored by Justices Jim Exum Jr.—longest-serving Chief Justice and “Earl Warren” of the North Carolina Supreme Court, and Robert N. Hunter, Jr.—responsible for numerous foundational US Supreme Court decisions restraining racial gerrymandering to this day.
+As organizational Judaism assimilated online learning and Yitz relocated from Northern CA to North Carolina, Yitz turned his Spiritual Audacity to the intersection of Jewish Values, Civil Rights, and American Democracy, earning a Constitutional Law Degree, cum laude, mentored by Justices Jim Exum Jr.—longest-serving Chief Justice and “Earl Warren” of the North Carolina Supreme Court, and Robert N. Hunter, Jr.—responsible for numerous foundational US Supreme Court decisions restraining racial gerrymandering to this day.

 Rabbi Miller’s North Carolina law school thesis “Ten Recurring Redistricting Law Questions the Supreme Court has Debated for Over a Century Without Actually Answering” uncovered a piece of testimony in the 2011 North Carolina legislative record which would force a 2019 Supreme Court “Answer” to the legality of political gerrymandering.

-In the meantime, now-Attorney Rabbi Yitzhak Miller’s work with the ACLU inspired the Reverend T. Anthony Spearman, newly-elected State President of the NAACP, to create a Public Policy Director position and request that “YJ” accept the appointment.
+A member of the Washington DC Bar, now-Attorney Yitzhak Miller’s work with the ACLU inspired the Reverend T. Anthony Spearman, newly-elected State President of the NAACP, to create a Public Policy Director position and request that “YJ” accept the appointment.
 Met with the query: “You want a straight white male rabbi as NAACP director?”
 Spearman replied “No, I want to you marching with me like your Uncle Heschel marched with King.
 And, I not only want a policy director, I also want a speech-writer who can write with moral grandeur and spiritual audacity.
 Besides, you’re the only other person I know who enjoys being called ‘perspicacious.’”

 In the first of 3 “hurricanes” in Rabbi Miller’s pre-COVID life, internal NAACP financial upheaval, state power struggles, and national leadership animus horrifically led to Rev. Spearman’s self-inflicted death.
 Meanwhile, the Supreme Court in Common Cause v.
 Rucho dismayingly ruled that Political Gerrymandering was not illegal, rendering Yitz’s intended federal legal career path and Harvard Master’s in Government moot in the process.